abaeyens/ros2_documentation/source/Tutorials/Intermediate/Testing/Integration.rst

               'Spawning turtle [turtle1] at x=',
               timeout=5, stream='stderr')

-Note that the way we listen to the 'turtle1/pose' topic in ``test_publishes_pose`` differs from
-:doc:`the usual approach <../../Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber>`.
+Note that the way we listen to the 'turtle1/pose' topic in ``test_publishes_pose`` differs from :doc:`the usual approach <../../Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber>`.
-Instead of calling the blocking ``rclpy.spin``, we trigger the ``spin_once`` method - which executes the first open callback
-(so, our subscriber callback if a message arrived within 1 s) - until we have gathered all messages published over the last 10 s.
+Instead of calling the blocking ``rclpy.spin``, we trigger the ``spin_once`` method - which executes the first available callback (our subscriber callback if a message arrived within 1 second) - until we have gathered all messages published over the last 10 seconds.

-If you want to go further, you can implement yourself a third test that publishes a twist message, asking the turtle to move, and subsequently checks that it moved by asserting that the pose message changed, effectively automating part of the
-`Turtlesim introduction tutorial <../../Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim>`.
+If you want to go further, you can implement a third test that publishes a twist message, asking the turtle to move, and subsequently checks that it moved by asserting that the pose message changed, effectively automating part of the `Turtlesim introduction tutorial <../../Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim>`.

 1.4 Post-shutdown tests
 ~~~~~~~~~~~~~~~~~~~~~~~
-The classes marked with the ``launch_testing.post_shutdown_test`` decorator
-are run after letting the nodes under test exit.
+The classes marked with the ``launch_testing.post_shutdown_test`` decorator are run after letting the nodes under test exit.
-A typical test here is whether the nodes exited cleanly,
-for which ``launch_testing`` provides the method
+A typical test here is whether the nodes exited cleanly, for which ``launch_testing`` provides the method
 `asserts.assertExitCodes <https://docs.ros.org/en/{DISTRO}/p/launch_testing/launch_testing.asserts.html#launch_testing.asserts.assertExitCodes>`_.

 .. code-block:: python